dfmoralesb/MPE_tutorials/tutorials/CAPTUS.md

 <a name="extract"></a>
 ## Extract - identification of target regions

 During this step `CAPTUS` will search the assemblies produced by the previous step for the loci contained in the provided reference target sequence datasetsets (aminoacids or nucleotides) and then extract them.
-Proteins can be provided in either aminoacid or nucleotide, these are searched and extracted using `Scipio`  Like in the previous steps, Captus will produce an HTML report summarizing the marker recovery statistics across all samples and extracted markers.
+Proteins can be provided in either aminoacid or nucleotide, these are searched and extracted using `Scipio`  Like in the previous steps, `CAPTUS` will produce an HTML report summarizing the marker recovery statistics across all samples and extracted markers.

 To run the extract module do